-The Internal Revenue Service allows you to take exemptions and deductions for dependents on your tax return.
+The Internal Revenue Service allows you to take deductions for dependents on your tax return.
 There are a complicated series of rules dealing with claimed dependents, and the receipt of any Social Security benefits by those dependents may further complicate the process.
-Normally, however, the receipt of Social Security benefits will not,by itself, preclude dependent status.
+Normally, however, the receipt of Social Security benefits will not, by itself, preclude dependent status.

 IRS Dependent Guidelines

 If you want to claim someone as a dependent, they must be related to you; they must be a citizen or a legal resident of the United States; and they must not file a joint tax return with another taxpayer.
 The IRS also allows residents of Canada and Mexico to be claimed as dependents if the other conditions are met, such as if they are under the age of 19 – or 24 for full-time students – and if they meet certain support requirements.

 The IRS also limits the taxable income level of dependents.
-That income cannot exceed the amount of the personal exemption, which was $3,650 as of the time of publication and is regularly increased.
+That income cannot exceed $4,050 for 2017 tax returns unless you are a qualifying child.
 A percentage of Social Security benefits may be counted as taxable income, depending on such factors as filing status and income level.
 If someone has sufficient combined income to pay taxes on their benefits, they probably would not be eligible as dependents.
 The tax rules apply to Social Security disability or retirement benefits; Supplemental Security Income is not taxable under any circumstances.

 To claim someone as a dependent, you must also provide at least half his support during the year.
 If Social Security accounts for more than half of the money he relied on for food, shelter and other necessities, then you can no longer claim him as a dependent.
-You would have to show the IRS that the support you provide is worth more than the Social Security; since the average monthly benefit from retirement or disability is about $1,200, this is a difficult hurdle to overcome in many cases.
+You would have to show the IRS that the support you provide is worth more than the Social Security; since the average for retirement benefits was $1,404 and $1,197 for disabled workers in 2017, this is a difficult hurdle to overcome in many cases.

 Effect on Benefits